 Though they had fled far away.

-Do not try to comfort me over the destruction of the daughter of my people.”
+Do not try to comfort me concerning the destruction of the daughter of my people.”

-5For the Lord God of hosts has a day of panic and of tumult, of trampling, of confusion
+5For the Lord God of hosts has a day of panic, subjugation and confusion

 6Elam took up the quiver